wispcarey/SurfWater-Graph-Active-Learning-GAP-/README.md

 | DWM_original_output     | Output labeled images from the original DeepWaterMap  |
 | output_figures | Output figures of different methods  |

 If you want to use your own dataset, you should use `data_process.py` to process your raw data into the required format.
 In addition, you can use the function *train_test_split* in `utils.py`.
 You can use functions *our_dwm_results* and *original_dwm_outputs* in `DeepWaterMap_ours.py` to get the outputs of DeepWaterMap about your dataset.
+For accuracy analysis, in `methods.py`, you should use the function *dataset_preparation* to prepare the required data formation and the function *result_output* to get the output accuracies.

 ## Quick start
 **Notice:** You should download all files from the data folder to run quick start options.